 Privileged accounts have extensive access to critical resources in an organization, making them a prime target for attackers.
 Azure Active Directory Privileged Identity Management (AAD PIM) helps manage these accounts, reducing the risk of abuse and unauthorized access.
 AAD PIM helps organizations achieve this by providing just-in-time access and access reviews for privileged roles, limiting the risk of privilege abuse and unauthorized access.
+As an admin, you have the flexibility to choose between managing Azure AD roles, Azure resource roles, or PIM for groups based on organizational needs.
 Azure AD Premium P2 license is required to use Privileged Identity Management in Azure AD.

 What is Conditional Access Authentication Context?

 Authentication context in Microsoft 365 is a security-enhancing feature that adds more details to access requests, including device information, user location, etc. To put it simply, authentication contexts are more like sensitivity labels.
 With the authentication context, a tag is created that allows you to label the resources that need protection and control access to those resources in a more granular way.
 Authentication context labels can be used in conditional access policies as well as sensitivity labels.